isomerpages/sportsg-corp/_what-we-do/Singapore Sports Institute/Science & Technology.md

 * **SSI Annual Symposium 2013** - The SSI Annual Symposium 2013 was held on the 11-12 July 2013 at Concorde Hotel, Singapore.
 Distinguished keynote speakers were:
 Dr Ken van Someren, Director of R&D, GSK Human Performance Lab UK
 Prof Takashi Katsuta, Coach & Coach Educator; Japan Olympic Committee & Japan Sport Council - [Read more](/singapore-sports-institute/science-and-technology/ssi-annual-symposium-2013/)

+* **SSI Institutional Review Board** - In accordance with the “Research involving Human Subject: Guidelines for IRBs” released by the Bioethics Advisory Committee (BAC) in November 2004, SSI-IRB was formalised in 2012 to safeguard the rights, welfare and safety of human research subjects involved in SSI’s research programmes. - [Read more](/singapore-sports-institute/science-and-technology/ssi-annual-symposium-2013/)